sav-che/TL-2/Authors/Macfarlane, John Muirhead {std. Macfarl.}.md

-> [!cite] BHL link: this entry starts at [page 219](https://www.biodiversitylibrary.org/item/104137#page/235/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 219](https://www.biodiversitylibrary.org/page/33355306) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Macfarlane, John Muirhead (1855-1943), Scottish-born American botanist; BSc.
 Edinburgh 1880, D. Sc. id.
-1883; at Edinburgh, e.g. at the Royal Veterinary College, until 1891; from 1893-1920 professor of botany at the University of Pennsylvania at Philadelphia (*Macfarl.*).
+1883; at Edinburgh, e.g. at the Royal Veterinary College, until 1891; from 1893-1920 professor of botany at the University of Pennsylvania at Philadelphia
+**Abbreviated name**: *Macfarl.*

 #### Herbarium and types